Europe South ATLAS of Plucked Instruments

 tabouras

 The tabouras is considered to be the Greek ancestor of the bouzouki and closely related to the Turkish saz (baglama).
 However the original production method has been lost when the instrument went out of fashion.
 Nowadays there is a revival of this instrument, and makers are quite inventive to use construction elements from both the saz and the tzouras.
 Names that are used are tabouras, or taboura, or tambouras or saz.
 On Crete a quite similar instrument is used : the boulgari (or bulgari).
+Like the saz, the instruments are made in different sizes.

 The tabouras looks in general very much like a Turkish saz.
-Usually the body nowadays is made like a mandolin, from separate ribs (although it may still be carved from one piece of wood).
+Usually the body nowadays is made like a lute, from separate ribs (although it may still be carved from one piece of wood).
 Unlike the saz (with the soundhole in the bottom of the body) the soundhole of a tabouras is in the front, with often a carved rosette.

 The neck is long and thin, without a fretboard, and joined to the body with a V-join.
 The fretting is (like the saz) with tied-on nylon frets in an oriental scale with 1/2 and 1/4 tones, but the distances differ (also between different makers).